 Self-care is very important in be able to overcome depression.

 Talk To A Therapist

 Licensed therapists are trained on how to help you with your depression.
-It could be that they help you pinpoint where it's coming from and address the root cause, or simply learn coping skills that help you move through it.
-If you're struggling with depression, it's important that you get the help that you need.
+It could be that they help you pinpoint where it's coming from and address the root cause or simply teach you coping skills that help you move through it.
+If you're struggling with depression, it's important that you get the help you need.
 Depression doesn't usually just go away on its own, and it can lead to a more serious problem such as suicidal thoughts.